Creyslz/cs598kgk/README.md

 http://127.0.0.1:5000/.

 One thing to note, in getting the program to run on pythonanywhere, I set some of the file paths to be full file paths.
 This will cause problems when attempting to run locally.
+You can comment out all the calls to pickle.save() and set debug to True to get around this.

 The program was hosted for a time at http://keydex.pythonanywhere.com/